Deerby10/laravel-optional/documents/laravel_05.md

 There is one different part.
 `{id}` of `post / {id} ` can be any value.
-This time, we assume the id of the diaries table.
+This time, we assume the id of the posts table.
 When deleting, you need to identify the record to delete.
 Include the id of each record in the URL.